John Gilligan (criminal): Acquittal for the murder of Veronica Guerin

-In 2002, Gilligan was tried and acquitted of the murder of the investigative journalist Veronica Guerin, who was reportedly working on a tip-off from an Irish politician who was also prominent in equestrian circles.
-She was investigating Gilligan's involvement in the illegal hashish and marijuana trade in Ireland.
+Despite former gang members testifying that he was the mastermind behind her death, in 2002 Gilligan was tried and acquitted of the murder of the investigative journalist Veronica Guerin, who was investigating Gilligan's involvement in the illegal hashish trade in Ireland at the time of her death.
+Gilligan was however found guilty of drug trafficking and sentenced to 28 years in prison by the Special Criminal Court.
+In a 2023 interview, Gilligan claimed Brian Meehan had confessed to him that John "the Coach" Traynor ordered Guerin's murder as she was about to write an article accusing Traynor of dealing heroin, and that Charles Bowden carried out the actual shooting while Meehan himself drove the getaway motorbike.

 After her murder, the Gardaí had more than 100 officers working on the case at one point, leading to 214 arrests, 39 convictions, and 100 confiscations of guns, £5,000,000 worth of drugs and £6,500,000 worth of property.
 Gilligan's assets remained frozen by the Criminal Assets Bureau (CAB).
 On 30 January 2006, the High Court cleared the way for the CAB to proceed with an application to have the equestrian centre and other property that belonged to the Gilligan family handed over to the state.
 In January 2008, making a court appearance in an attempt to stop the state from selling off his assets, Gilligan accused John Traynor of having ordered the murder of Veronica Guerin.

 After accusing the presiding judge of an attempt to silence him, Gilligan continued to blame a botched Gardaí investigation and alleged that the Gardaí had planted evidence to secure his conviction, leading to his current term of imprisonment.
 On 19 December 2008, Gilligan lost an appeal for a second hearing by the High Court.
 Because of the decision, the CAB applied to the High Court under the Proceeds of Crime Act to dispose of Gilligan's properties.

 In November 2012, the courts cleared the final barriers allowing the CAB to sell off the equestrian centre and Gilligan's house at Weston Green, Lucan.
 In July 2014, after a lengthy challenge, a Supreme Court ruling brought the CAB one step closer to selling off the house adjoining the equestrian centre, retained by Gilligan's wife, as well as additional properties in Blanchardstown and Lucan.